After Last week,

 That mission was accomplished, until I had to go rescue my phone.

 This is probably my favorite Flagstaff loop to date.
 Starting at about 7200’ at the Shultz Creek Trailhead on the easy/green rated trail of the same name .
 It still felt hard.
 But I was at the Sunset trailhead before I knew it.
 What a difference a year makes and not coming off an illness!
 Shultz Creek is plenty fun and saves some energy for the real climbing later.
-But first after a short bit on Lower Sunset, take Little Elden trail just past the exit of Full Sail.
+Even got a thankyou for the bell, from Mountain Bikers.
+Then after a short bit on Lower Sunset, take Little Elden trail just past the exit of Full Sail.
 I’ve ridden this the other way a couple times, once recently.
 But boy am I glad I put this in section, in this direction .
 It is an old school trail maintained with modern methods.
 It’s a super cool woods trail with speed and rough terrain to negotiate.
 Absolutely a gem.
 I stopped at the top of Little Bear and conversed with a rider hanging with his buddy.
 He said it was redone in the last few months.
 My hats of to the crew and mastermind that did it.
 While Full Sail is nice and all, that section of Little Elden is just my cup O tea!

 After weird set of switchback through an open field you’re back in the woods to start the Little Bear climb.
 It starts out shaded with a dirt, rock and root trail and climbs out of the tree cover onto a dusty shale covered track with plenty of exposure, with some of that coming at a techy sections.
 I walked one I probably would make, but the risk reward ratio was a little skewed for my 61 year old bones.
 There are couple welcome let offs on the climb, to catch your breath a little.
 You finally climb back into the woods you’re done with the climb.
 I actually like climbing Little Bear better than going down.
 I was constantly on the brakes.
 It wasn’t really fun speed to me.
 That rider asked where I was going.
 “Big Bang” I said.
 “You like to earn it” he said.
 I said yes.